Skip to main content

 So you want to properly present this to your teams.
 If at all possible, you want [00:14:00] to give this the respect it deserves and present something polished.
 So we’re giving you a deck here.
 You want to show everyone that this is important.
 So we’ve taken the stress out and we’ve made you a slide deck that you can download and use.

-Tell them that coach them through suggest further questions.
-They could have asked and help them understand how they could have reframed them in terms of when to deliver the training.
+Tell them that you coach them through suggesting further questions.
+They could have asked and helped them understand how they could have reframed them in terms of when to deliver the training.
 There’s a few pointers I can give here.
 If you can try and deliver the training to multiple customer facing colleagues at the same time, right?

 Save some time and try [00:15:00] to make sure their managers and leaders are in the room, get some buy in here.
 It’s a good idea to speak to the commercial leaders beforehand and stress the importance, asking for their support and encouraging their teams to work in this way.
 But if your customer teams are doing a good job, then the calendars are probably full with customer or prospect calls.

 So finding a time in the calendars might be tricky.
-So it might be a good idea to get yourself a slot in their existing regular team sinks or standups or whatever sort of meetings they’ve got.
-That way, everyone will be there and you don’t have to struggle to find a time on top of that.
+So it might be a good idea to get yourself a slot in their existing regular team sinks or stand ups or whatever sort of meetings they’ve got.
+That way, everyone will be there and you don’t have to struggle to find time on top of that.

 Or you can do a bit of a road show.
 This is a great tactic.
 If it’s proving hard to get into their existing meetings, or tying everybody down to 1 spot, you could consider taking your show on the road.
 What you’re then doing is you’re taking it to a smaller group but taking it around to different meetings as you go.